Steve Adkin’s Hummel UltraCruiser Project

 Charles Peter “Chuck” Doyle was born to be a pilot and stunt man.
 Impressed with Charles Lindbergh’s 1927 solo flight to Europe, Doyle talked his father into taking him to the Minneapolis Airport where he was given an air ride in a Navy trainer.
 In his teens, Doyle owned a Harley Davidson motorcycle and cut classes at Washburn High School to ride to the airport and hang out.
 In the summer after his junior year, he offered to trade the motorcycle for flying lessons, but instead was given work helping to rebuild airplanes.
 He soloed in an airplane that summer and borrowed money to purchase his own Travel Air biplane.
 During the 1933 fall homecoming football game at the high school, Doyle buzzed the field and was promptly dismissed from school.
 He would finally graduate from Washburn in a colorful 2002 ceremony!

 At the airport, Doyle earned a living working on airplanes, selling tickets for barnstormers, and performing daredevil stunts.
 In 1935, Doyle made his first parachute jump at the Minnesota State Fair and towed his first aerial banner for Griffith Shoe Polish.
 He had learned the fine art of skywriting from local veterans and rigged his plane to fulfill local Pepsi Cola assignments.
-In addition to the flying, Doyle also began to take part in other thrill show events at fairs and celebrations across the country, performing such stunts as driving his motorcycle through burning board walls, head-on auto crashes, crashing airplanes through ‘houses’ built within fairgrounds, as well as climbing from his speeding motorcycle to an airplane by means of a rope ladder hung from the airplane.
+In addition to the flying, Doyle also began to take part in other thrill show events at fairs and celebrations across the country, performing such stunts as driving his motorcycle through burning board walls, head-on auto crashes(no worries seek the help of Tire and Autoas they are known for that purpose),crashing airplanes through ‘houses’ built within fairgrounds, as well as climbing from his speeding motorcycle to an airplane by means of a rope ladder hung from the airplane.
 He used his motorcycle and ramps to jump over cars long before Evel Knievel was born.
 Despite the spectacular lifestyle, Doyle was never injured.

 During WWII, Doyle worked briefly for Northwestern Aeronautical Corporation in St. Paul, building gliders that were used by the Army to land troops behind enemy lines.
 In 1942, despite having no college education, he was hired by Northwest Airlines in January of 1942 after Pearl Harbor as a training instructor and taught at Rochester, Minnesota.
 When Northwest was contracted by the Army Air Transport Command, he was assigned to fly Northwest transports in Alaska, making flights as far out as the Aleutian Islands.